geseib/awsnetworkshop/website/content/30-Setup/50-Investigate VPCs.md

 weight = 50
 +++

-## Look at the Subnets, route tables, etc.
+## Look at the Subnets, Route Tables, etc.

-1. In the AWS Management Console change to the region you plan to work in and change.
+1. In the AWS Management Console change to the region you plan to work in.
 This is in the upper right hand drop down menu.

 1. In the AWS Management Console choose **Services** then select **VPC**.